AkuraDiary/AkuraDIary/README.md

 I'm a `student at Telkom Malang Vocational High School`, I don’t smoke.
 I mainly interested in Android app development with Kotlin, or desktop app development with Python, illustrations and graphic design.
 And currently learning Flutter.

-Also kinda interested in some cybersecurity stuffs
+Also kinda interested in some cybersecurity stuffs and Flutter

 ```
 - 🔭 I’m currently learning Flutter on IdCamp 2022 Multiplatform Learning Path 👷‍♂️